TechnionTDK/jbs-json23plet/README.md

         ./json23plet.sh -b

 ### Json
-Source code:
+Source code files:

       src/main/java/json23plet/modules/Json.java
 Json is a module for parsing json files.<br/>
-json23plet engine assume you using this tool, but its not a duty - you can use your own json parser but we highly recommend you to use this module.<be/>
+json23plet engine assumes using this module, but it's not a duty.<br/>
-The engine load staticly (per thread) the current working json file, and you can access (in your generator) to the parsed file via Json module.
+The engine loads staticly (per thread) the current working json file, and it can be accessed (in the generator) as a parsed json through Json module.

-#### Usage
+#### Usage example

     Json
     .json() // return the current working file already parsed.
-    .getAsSOmeObject("property") // read the code documentation foe more details.
+    .getAsSomeObject("property") // read the code documentation for more details.

 ### Triplet
-Source code:
+Source code :

       src/main/java/json23plet/modules/Triplet.java
 The Triplet module is a simple wrraper for the papche jena library.<br/>